vvscode/docs/README.md

 See the general help (`./readme.js -h`) for details of each configuration option.

+### `config.yml` configuration file

-In addition to the global configuration, the file `config.yml` contains general configuration for the CLI.
+In addition to the global configurations above, the file `config.yml` contains general configuration for the CLI that are not expected to change between commands.
 The following fields are available:

 | Field         | Description |